twinstar6980/Twinning.Documentation/english/installation.md

 1. Compile or download the distribution for your device.

-2. Move the downloaded files to your home directory, create a `script` directory, and uncompress all the contents of the zip package to it.
+2. Move the resulting file to the home directory, then create a `script` directory, and uncompress all the contents of the zip package to it.

 ## Install `Forwarder For Windows`